calr0x/OT-Ansible-Files-and-Playbooks/README.md

 ```
 Edit each "replace_this_with_server1_domain_or_ip" with either the domain or IP address of each server, and make sure to keep spacing and colon at the end

-Edit each variables inside the single quotes.
-Syntax is very important so make sure to keep the single quotes on each side at the end
+Edit each variable inside the single quotes.
+Syntax is very important so make sure to keep the single quotes on each side at the end.

 If you used notepad to modify the config, press ctrl+k repeatedly on the config to delete every line from the template and paste the content of your notepad